Banca Price Tops $0.0001 on Major Exchanges (BANCA)

-Banca (CURRENCY:BANCA) traded 1.2% higher against the dollar during the twenty-four hour period ending at 18:00 PM ET on October 9th.
-Over the last week, Banca has traded up 19.8% against the dollar.
-One Banca coin can currently be purchased for $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Banca has a market capitalization of $1.03 million and $12,142.00 worth of Banca was traded on exchanges in the last day.
+Banca (CURRENCY:BANCA) traded 2.7% lower against the US dollar during the one day period ending at 0:00 AM ET on October 14th.
+Banca has a market capitalization of $916,639.22 and approximately $33,946.00 worth of Banca was traded on exchanges in the last 24 hours.
+One Banca coin can currently be bought for $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
+Over the last seven days, Banca has traded 4.9% higher against the US dollar.

 - Starname (IOV) traded 3.9% lower against the dollar and now trades at $4,099.30 or 0.08159023 BTC.